aiven/devportal/docs/products/postgresql/concepts/pg-audit-logging.rst

 Collect and visualize logs
 ''''''''''''''''''''''''''

 You can access the collected logs by :ref:`integrating with a service monitoring and analyzing logs, for example, Aiven for OpenSearch® <enable-log-integration>`.
-Finally, to visuaize your logs, you can use :doc:`OpenSearch Dashboards </docs/products/opensearch/dashboards>`.
+Finally, to visualize your logs, you can use :doc:`OpenSearch Dashboards </docs/products/opensearch/dashboards>`.

-Disable if no longer neeeded
+Disable if no longer needed
-''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''

 To disable the audit logging on your service (database), you can use `Aiven Console <https://console.aiven.io>`_, `Aiven API <https://api.aiven.io/doc/>`_, or :doc:`Aiven CLI </docs/tools/cli>` for :ref:`modifying your service's advanced configuration <disable-pgaudit>`.